Session: Tracking Individual Conversations¶

 Choosing the right SessionService is key to defining how your agent's conversation history and temporary data are stored and persist.

-The Session Lifecycle
+The Session Lifecycle¶

 Here's a simplified flow of how Session and SessionService work together during a conversation turn:

-1. Start or Resume: A user sends a message.
-Your application's Runner uses the SessionService to either createSession (for a new chat) or getSession (to retrieve an existing one).
+- Start or Resume: A user sends a message.
+Your application's

-3. Agent Processing: The agent uses the current user message, its instructions, and potentially the session state and events history to decide on a response.
+Runnergets the appropriateSessionobject from the service, providing the agent with access to itsstateandevents. - Agent Processing: The agent uses the current user message, its instructions, and potentially the session

 This cycle highlights how the SessionService ensures conversational continuity by managing the history and state associated with each Session object.

-Session Interface
+Session Interface¶

 In TypeScript, the Session is defined by the following interface: